arturomc/fullstackjs-presentation/README.md

 	  5.4- Meet AngularJS, he is a nice guy
-	  5.5- A glimpse of the AngularJS API and architecture 5.6- Designing a Model-View layer and look cool while you are at it (elegant AngularJS implementations and good practices) 5.4- Integration part I, how to deploy our aplication
+	  5.5- A glimpse of the AngularJS API and architecture 5.6- Designing a Model-View layer and look cool while you are at it (elegant AngularJS implementations and good practices) 5.7- Integration, how to connect the dots and wire up our client to the server API 5.8- Integration, how to deploy our aplication and live to tell about it.
+	  5.9- Using gulp/grunt to automate stuff for us Part II, streamlining the deployment process

-	6- Things done right, testing and delivering a quality product 6.X  To be defined *3
+	6- Things done right, testing and delivering a quality product (we should have started with this) 6.X  To be defined *3

 	7- The long (but friendly... sort of) road ahead
-	  7.1- Standards over time and what do we have to deal with right now 7.2- What the future holds (Part 1, ES6 and Angular2.0) 7.3- Who are John Papa and Todd Motto and why should we care about them 7.4- Yeoman, grunt-init and some other tools to make your life easier 7.5- Lessons learned and what's next
+	  7.1- Standards over time and what do we have to deal with right now 7.2- What the future holds Part I, ES6 and Angular2.0 7.3- Who are John Papa and Todd Motto and why should we care about them 7.4- Yeoman, grunt-init and some other tools to make your life easier 7.5- Lessons learned and what's next
-	  7.6- Thanks and stuff
+	  7.6- What the future holds Part II, Arduinos, wearable tech and autobots 7.7- Thanks and stuff

   ## References